vijaybirru/documentation/sec_comp/policies.rst

 Reclamation Policies
 --------------------

+There are two types of Reclamation policies:

+* Limit Running Farm Lifetime
+* Limit Allowed Hours

+Lifetime
+^^^^^^^^^

-Reclamation policies enforce automatic termination of Farms after specified periods.
+The lifetime policy enforces automatic termination of Farms after specified periods.
 This helps to ensure unwanted servers are not running up costs after they are no longer required.
-Admins can set Reclamation policies on typically fixed duration |ENVIRONMENTS| such as QA testing, short term projects etc. Reclamation polices define 3 things.
+Admins can set lifetime policies on typically fixed duration |ENVIRONMENTS| such as QA testing, short term projects etc. Lifetime polices define 3 things:

 1. The duration of a Farms running lifetime.
 2. Notifications to be sent prior to automatic termination.